 During initial grinding operations, use the profiler to test the pavement surface as soon as the concrete has been ground full lane width.
 This initial testing is to aid the Contractor in evaluating the grinding methods and equipment being used.
 Subsequent to the initial testing, run daily profiles of each day's grinding the next working day.

+Remove all grinding residue.
+Remove solid residue before it is blown by traffic action or wind.
+Do not allow residue to flow across lanes used by the traveling public or into gutters or drainage facilities.

 257.04 Final Surface Finish.
 Produce a pavement surface that is true to grade with the ground area consisting of a longitudinal corduroy-type texture.
 Ensure the peaks of the ridges are approximately 1/16 inch (1.5 mm) higher than the grooves with 53 to 57 evenly spaced grooves per foot (174 to 187 per meter).

 Measure the finished pavement surface for riding quality.

-Produce a mainline riding surface which does not exceed an , nor any localized surface deviations in excess of 0.4 inches in 25 feet (10 mm in 7.6 m), as measured with the approved profiler. .
+Produce a mainline riding surface which does not exceed an IRI of 95 inches per mile (1.50 m/km), nor any localized surface deviations in excess of 0.4 inches in 25 feet (10 mm in 7.6 m), as measured with the approved profiler.
+Use equipment conforming to Supplement 1058 and obtain a profile and smoothness measurements using ProVAL and supplement 1110.
 The Engineer will witness the testing of the pavement surface’s wheel paths.
-The wheel paths located parallel to the centerline of the pavement and approximately 3 feet (0.9 m) measured transversely, inside all lane edges.
+The wheel paths are located parallel to the centerline of the pavement and approximately 3 feet (0.9 m) measured transversely, inside all lane edges.
 Maintain the alignment of the profiler with reference to the pavement edge at all times.
-Re-grind any 0.10 mile (0.16 km) sections with an .
+Re-grind any 0.10 mile (0.16 km) sections with an IRI greater than 95 inches per mile (1.5 m/km) until the measured IRI is less than 95 inches per mile (1.5 m/km).

 Provide the necessary traffic control and survey stationing for initial measurements or any subsequent measurements.
 Measure the entire length of pavement, starting and stopping the measuring equipment when any wheel is within 1.0 foot (0.3 m) of any existing pavement, pressure relief joint or approach slab.

 Ensure transverse joints and cracks are flush with adjacent surfaces.
 The Engineer will visually inspect transverse joints and cracks to ensure that adjacent surfaces are in the same plane.
-Adjacent sides of joints or cracks within of 1/16 inch (1.5 mm) of each other be considered flush.
-Ensure the transverse slope of the pavement is uniform to a degree that no depressions or misalignment of slope greater 1/4 inch in 12 feet (6 mm in 3.6 m) are present.
-Use a straightedge placed perpendicular to the centerline to measure depressions and misalignment.
+Adjacent sides of joints or cracks within of 1/16 inch (1.5 mm) of each other will be considered flush.
+Ensure the transverse slope of the pavement is uniform to a degree that no depressions or misalignments of slope greater 1/4 inch in 12 feet (6 mm in 3.6 m) are present.
+Use a straightedge placed perpendicular to the centerline to measure depressions and misalignments.
 Straightedge requirements do not apply outside of area ground.

 257.05 Method of Measurement.
-The Department will measure grinding by the square yard (square meter) of pavement ground and accepted.
-The quantity of grinding will be determined by multiplying the width specified on the plan by the total length of the finished pavement surface, excluding bridge decks, approach slabs or the 1.0 foot (0.3 m) adjacent to the existing pavement, pressure relief joints, approach slabs and other areas designated by the Engineer.
+The Department will measure diamond grinding by the number of square yards (square meters) of pavement ground and accepted.
+The quantity of diamond grinding will be determined by multiplying the width specified on the plan by the total length of the finished pavement surface, excluding bridge decks, approach slabs or the 1.0 foot (0.3 m) adjacent to the existing pavement, pressure relief joints, approach slabs and other areas designated by the Engineer.

 257.06 Basis of Payment.
 Payment is full compensation for furnishing all labor, materials, tools, equipment and incidentals and for doing all work involved in grinding the existing surface, removing residue, cleaning the pavement, and testing with a profiler.